 European Money Markets Institute, as the registered benchmark administrator of EURIBOR, shifted in 2019 from a quote-based methodology of calculating EURIBOR to a hybrid methodology that is based upon contributions of individual panel banks that submit transaction-based data.
-In its publication of 15 February 2021, the euro risk-free rate working group recommended that, in respect of any events resulting in a cessation of EURIBOR or if EURIBOR for whatever reasons would no longer be representative of the underlying market it purports to measure, EURIBOR be replaced with the Euro Short-term Rate (referred to as "€STR"), which is a risk-free rate that has been published by the ECB since 2 October 2019.
-Such €STR-based EURIBOR replacement is expected to be based upon a backward-looking €STR rate, adjusted in relation to the term of the applicable securities and an applicable spread adjustment.
-The euro risk free-rate working group for the euro area has also published a set of guiding principles and high level recommendations for fallback provisions in (inter alia) new eurodenominated cash products (including bonds) referencing EURIBOR.
+In its publication of 15 February 2021, the euro risk-free rate working group recommended that, in respect of any events resulting in a cessation of EURIBOR or if EURIBOR for whatever reasons would no longer be representative of the underlying market it purports to measure, EURIBOR be replaced with the Euro Short-term Rate (referred to as "ESTR"), which is a risk-free rate that has been published by the ECB since 2 October 2019.
+The euro risk free-rate working group for the euro area has also published a set of guiding principles and high level recommendations for fallback provisions in (inter alia) new euro-denominated cash products (including bonds) referencing EURIBOR.
 These guiding principles indicate (inter alia) that continuing to reference EURIBOR in relevant contracts (without robust fallback provisions) might increase the risk to the euro area financial system.
-On 11 May 2021, the euro risk-free rate working group published its recommendations on EURIBOR fallback trigger events and fallback rates.
+On 11 May 2021, the euro risk-free rate working group published its recommendations on EURIBOR fallback trigger events and fallback rates (with the recommendation for the EURIBOR fallback rate for floating-rate notes to be based upon a backward-looking ESTR rate, adjusted in relation to the term of the applicable securities and an applicable spread adjustment).